 If I rely upon exertion excitement will arise And if I give it up laxity will occur.
-Since it is difficult to find an appropriate balance What should I do with my agitated mind?
+Since it is difficult to find an appropriate balance What use is there in stirring up my mind?

 Whatever thoughts arise, when you observe their nature they vanish and a pure vacuity dawns.
 Similarly, if you also investigate when the mind is still, there is an unobscured clear vacuity and vivid clarity.
 Seeing that there is no difference between the two is well known to the great meditators as "the fusion of stillness and movement".